guyonmatteau/python-solidity/challenges/evm/README.md

 PUSH1 0x00
 CALLDATALOAD
 ```
-First push 0 as calldataload offset to the top of the stack, then load calldata to the top of the stack
+First push 0 as calldataload offset to the top of the stack, then load calldata to the top of the stack.
-Loading calldata of size 32 bytes to the top of the stack.
-First push 0 as offset for the calldataload to the stack, then load calldata.

 ### Return block
 Return block to return a value that is on top of the stack at the beginning of this block.